-- BackupServerIp Specifies the backup server IP.
-This IP is configured in backup-url for default connection factories. - BackUpServerPort Specifies the Backup Server port.
+- BackupServerIp Specifies the backup server ip.
+This IP is configured in backup-url for default connection factories. - BackUpServerPort Specifies the backup server port.
 This port is configured in backup-url for default connection factories.
-This can be changed by modifying the backup server profile.

-Open the Backup Server profile in the Fiorano Studio Profile Manager.
+This can be changed by modifying the backup server profile. - Open the Backup Server profile in the Fiorano Studio Profile Manager.
 Navigate to <ProfileName>=>Fiorano=>socketAcceptors=>port-1=>ConnectionManager =>Properties of ConnectionManager and change the port parameter.

-- BackupHAIPAddress IP Address of Backup Peer Server in HA mode.
-This parameter is mandatory to run HA. - BackupHAPort Port of the Backup Peer Server on which peer is listening for status requests send by another server.
-This parameter is same as the Port parameter, but it specifies the port used by the Backup Server. - Port This is the port on which the HA Manager is going to listen for connections from its Backup Server.
-Once the connection is established, it starts serving as the back channel for broadcasting the state of the servers to the Backup Server whenever there is a state transition.

-- PingInterval Time interval (in milliseconds) after which the remote server is pinged in Replication HA mode. - LockFile Full path of the file which will be used for determining the HA states.
-This file should be present in the third machine and always available to the HA Servers with all permissions.
-This parameter is mandatory to run HA. - ActivatePrimaryIfBothStandalone When both servers are detected to be running in STANDALONE state; if this boolean is set to true, the primary server is switched to ACTIVE state (messages may be lost in this case), else an exception is thrown. - GatewayListenerNotUpMsg This is just a contingency measure for the application which is running on the Gateway Server, which is supposed to accept the connection requests.
-There might be scenarios in which the application in the Gateway Server (Echo Server) is not running, but the server is able to reach the gateway server and still an exception is thrown while trying to connect to the Gateway Server.
-This field specifies a string to be searched in the exception message whose presence ensures that it could not reach the Gateway Server.
-If this string is not present, then we can assume that we had reached the Gateway Server, but failed to establish the connection due to some reason. - SocketCreationTimeOut Maximum timeout for socket creation - PrimaryURL The primary URL of MQ Server i.e the FES from which configuration should be loaded - SecondaryURL The Secondary URL of MQ server i.e the FES from which configuration should be loaded
+- BackupHAIPAddress IP Address of backup peer server in HA . - BackupHAPort Port of the Backup Peer server on which peer is listening for status requests send by another server.
+[This parameter is same as the 'Port' parameter but it specifies the port used by the backup server] - Port This is the port on which the HA Manager is going to listen for connections from its backup server.
+Once the connection is established, it starts serving as the back channel for broadcasting the state of the servers to the backup server whenever there is a state transition. - BackupRMI ServerPort Port used by backup server to bind the Mx4J RMI Connector. - RMI ServerPort Port used by the server to bind the Mx4j Rmi Connector. - LockFile Full path of the file which will be used for determining the HA states.
+This file should be present in the third machine and always available to the HA servers with all permissions.
+This parameter is mandatory to run HA.
+[Also, See GatewayServerIPAddress parameter while configuring.] - GatewayServerIPAddress IP address of Gateway machine.
+This is used to detect network failures.
+It is recommended that the IP specified should be of a machine that is always available on the network.
+It is mandatory to specify this parameter.
+This parameter should always be the IP Address of the machine hosting the LockFile. - GatewayServerPort In Replication HA mode, network failure is detected by using the gateway server machine.
+Specifies the port on which gateWay machine is listening for incoming requests - ActiveLockReAcquistionInterval This parameter indicates the wait Interval between each attempt to acquire the lock for active server.
+This value should be in multiples of pingInterval/2 otherwise server may try to acquire the lock on the next multiple of pingInterval/2. - PassiveLockAcquistionInterval This parameter indicates the wait Interval for the passive server to acquire the lock when the link between active and passive server is down.
+This value should be greater than '2ActiveLockReacquisitionInterval', otherwise an exception will be thrown.
+Server won't start if this value is not set properly. - PingInterval Time interval (in ms) after which the remote server is pinged in Replication HA mode. - PrimaryURL The primary URL of MQ server [i.e the FES] from which configuration should be loaded - BackupURL(s) The backup URL(s) of MQ server [i.e the FES] from which configuration should be loaded.

-Note: The user can also configure both Primary and Secondary FPS from a single screen .This is similar to the procedure adopted while configuring HA FES.
+Note: You can also configure both Primary and Secondary FPS from a single screen .This is similar to the procedure adopted while configuring HA FES.Save the profile and we are ready to start the server.

-3. Save the profile and we are ready to start the server.
+3. Save the profile and we are ready to start the server